gurhub/surmagic/README.md

 ## What is the Surfile

-The Surfile stores the automation configuration that can be run with surmagic.

-The Surfile has to be inside your ./SM directory.

-The Surfile is used to configure Surfile.
+The Surfile is used to configure _surmagic_.
 Open it in your favorite text editor, and add desired targets.

 It's a standard Plist (XML) file.

+The Surfile has to be inside your ./SM directory.

+The Surfile stores the automation configuration that can be run with _surmagic_.

 ```xml
 <dict>